Sujitha1912/Python/README.md

 # Python
-This file has an overview of pandas and scikit libraries in python
+This file has an overview of pandas and scikit libraries in python and few other practice problems